g27182818/g27182818.github.io/content/authors/admin/_index.md

 I am a last year M.Sc. student in Biomedical Engineering at Universidad de los Andes advised by [Pablo Arbelaez](https://scholar.google.com/citations?user=k0nZO90AAAAJ&hl=en).
 As part of the Biomedical Computer Vision ([BCV](https://biomedicalcomputervision.uniandes.edu.co/)) group, I lead the transcriptomics line of research, developing deep learning and computer vision techniques to diagnose disease and predict gene expression from histology images.
 My research is funded by a Google DeepMind scholarship. [[CV](uploads/resume.pdf)]

-My research interests are at the intersection of AI/ML, omics data, and drug discovery.
+My interests are at the intersection of AI/ML, omics data, and drug discovery.
 I am particularly excited about applications such as inverse protein folding, small molecule design, digital twins, early diagnosis techniques, and the recognition of therapeutic targets in cancer/aging.
 I consider myself oriented to problem solving and I highly value the translation of theoretical studies to real-world clinical practice.

 {style="text-align: justify;"}